carloslodelar/cardano-course/handbook/module-7-cardano-governance/polls.md

 ]
 ```

-### Using dbsync on your test?&#x20;
+## Using db-sync on your test

-Note that the `configuration.yaml` file produced by mkfiles.sh script does not contain the hashes of the genesis files, but dbsync demands them.
-Therefore, if you want to use _dbsync_, you will need to manually add the hashes of Byron, Shelley and Alonzo genesis files to the `example/configuration.yaml`file:
+Note that the `configuration.yaml` file, produced by the `mkfiles.sh` script, does not contain the hashes of the genesis files, but db-sync demands them.
+Therefore, if you want to use _db-sync_, you will need to manually add the hashes of Byron, Shelley and Alonzo genesis files to the `example/configuration.yaml`file:

 ```
 cardano-cli byron genesis print-genesis-hash \